zechary28/tp/docs/DeveloperGuide.md

 * When called upon to parse a user command, the `AddressBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
 * All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

+The following classes were added to support new commands:

+- `PayCommand` and `PayCommandParser`
+- `SortCommand` and `SortCommandParser`
+- `FilterLoanCommand` and `FilterLoanCommandParser`

+Each new command follows the Command design pattern and extends the abstract `Command` class.

 ### Model component
 **API** : [`Model.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/model/Model.java)